sambitdash/PDFIO.jl/README.md

 ## Sample Code

-The above mentioned code takes a PDF file `src` as input and writes the text data into a file `out`.
+The below mentioned code takes a PDF file `src` as input and writes the text data into a file `out`.
 It enumerates all the pages in the document and extracts the text from the pages.
 The extracted text is written to the output file.

 ```julia {.line_numbers}
 """